seongwook8/emotion_recognition_for_EVA/README.md

 After completing installation with EVA, activate the conda environment and install all the required dependencies in requirements.txt.

-Refer to [facenet-pytorch](https://github.com/timesler/facenet-pytorch) and [Facial-Expression-Recognition.Pytorch
+Face / Emotion detection features are from [facenet-pytorch](https://github.com/timesler/facenet-pytorch) and [Facial-Expression-Recognition.Pytorch
-](https://github.com/WuJie1010/Facial-Expression-Recognition.Pytorch) for more information on the original libraries.
+](https://github.com/WuJie1010/Facial-Expression-Recognition.Pytorch).
+Please refer to them for additional information.

 Example Jupyter Notebooks can be found in the tutorials folder.